Userfound404/ImaGen/README.md

-### How to Contribute
+### How to Contribute and make changes
 We welcome contributions to ImaGen!
-To contribute to the project, follow these steps:
+To contribute or fix bugs to the project, follow these steps:

 1. Fork the repository: `https://github.com/Userfound404/ImaGen.git`
 2. Clone the forked repository: `git clone https://github.com/Userfound404/ImaGen.git`
-3. Create a new branch for your changes: `git checkout -b <branch-name>` Make your changes and test them thoroughly.
+3. Create a new branch for your changes: `git checkout -b <branch-name>`

+Make your changes and test them thoroughly.
-Commit your changes: `git commit -m "<commit-message>"` Push your changes to your forked repository: `git push origin <branch-name>`
+4.Commit your changes: `git commit -m "<commit-message>"` 5.Push your changes to your forked repository: `git push origin <branch-name>`

 Create a pull request on the original repository.

 #### Hosting Details
 The backend of ImaGen is hosted on Render, and the frontend is hosted on 000webhost.
-This code or part of it was inspired from the repository: https://github.com/adrianhajdin/project_ai_mern_image_generation.
+This code or part of it was inspired from this repository as a guided project: https://github.com/adrianhajdin/project_ai_mern_image_generation.
 I do not own this software.